 walks4softies home

 Walking clothing should include a waterproof coat, comfortable trousers (denim jeans are not recommended) and a woollen sweater.

 Even in summer it can suddenly turn cold.
 A woollen sweater is an ideal extra layer to keep you warm.
-For a range of woollen sweaters see 'Woolovers'.

 Use a rucksack to carry food and drink and any extra clothing.
 A rucksack on your back keeps your hands free when climbing over stiles.

-For a range of rucksacks visit 'OutdoorGear UK'.
+walks4softies home